Demara99/Demara/README.md

 #hello-world

 Here Demara.
-and i don't know whats going on
+and i don't know what's going on!!